dilshod1d/Python_samples/README.md

 ## Add your own proprietary data
-If you have commercial grade time series data that you'd like to create a new channel to market and revenue stream then we can help.
+If you have commercial grade time series data that you feel could create a new channel to market/revenue stream for you then we can help.
-You can  get in touch by emailing support@sarus.com and we can discuss how to make this happen.
+You can get in touch by emailing support@sarus.com and together we can discuss how to make this happen.

 ## Python Version